 All individual and small group plans offered after Jan.
 1, 2014, will cover EHB (see Question 16), except grandfathered, transitional, and short-term plans.
 (See Questions 30-31 and 89.)

 To learn if a specific benefit is covered, and at what level, check a plan’s Summary of Benefits and Coverage (SBC).
-An SBC is a uniform document that includes details about what a plan does and doesn’t cover.
+The SBC is a uniform document that includes details about what a plan does and does not cover.
 It also includes information about what kinds of costs a consumer can expect to pay out-of-pocket, such as copayments, coinsurance, and deductibles.
 An insurance company must provide an SBC for all health plans except for short term and limited benefit plans.
 It gives information in the same way for every plan to make it easier to compare plans.
 The SBC forms are available on the federal government’s website at www.healthcare.gov, the [insert name of state exchange] website at [insert link], the insurance company’s website, or from an agent or broker for plans offered in the market outside the exchange.

-It should be noted that the SBC provides a summary of the benefits.
+It should be noted that the SBC provides only a summary of the benefits.
 More detailed information is available through the insurer or an insurance agent or broker, and each SBC must include a link to a copy of the actual individual coverage policy or group certificate of coverage that will provide more detailed information.

 The [insert name of state exchange] website at [insert link] includes information about what each plan covers and links to the insurer’s plan brochures.